kubernetes/website/docs/admin/accessing-the-api.md

 contains the root certificate for the API server's certificate, which when specified is used in place of the system default root certificates.
 This certificate is typically automatically written into your `$USER/.kube/config` when you create a cluster yourself using `kube-up.sh`.
-If the cluster has multiple users, then the creator needs to share the certificate with other users.
+If the cluster has multiple users, then the creator need to share the certificate with other users.

 ## Authentication